 Troops to Teachers (TTT) is a program run by the Department of Defense (DoD) and the Defense Activity for Non-Traditional Educational Support (DANTES), whose objective is to assist transitioning service members to become employed as teachers, assist American youth by providing good role models, and assist schools by providing teachers in critical subjects (math, science, special education, foreign language, and career-technical) for needy schools.

-Visit the National Troops to Teachers website for more information.
+Visit the Troops to Teachers (TTT) National Office website for more information.

 The TTT National Office is available to assist with counseling, information about state certification requirements and facilitating employment.

 Financial assistance in the form of a stipend and/or a bonus may be available to participants who meet certain education, military service and registration requirements.
 The maximum amount of financial assistance provided to eligible TTT participants may not exceed $10,000.